ellman12/AutoHotkey/README.md

 All of my AutoHotkey and iCUE stuff.

 **Brief History (From What I Can Remember/find):**<br>
-2015/2016—acquire K95 RGB and M65 mouse.
+2015/2016—acquire K95 RGB and M65 mouse.<br>
 2017/2018—Actually figure out how to use the terrible and unintuitive Corsair software.
-Start looking into how I can use the software.
+Start looking into how I can use the software.<br>
 Octobver 8, 2019—My first repo created: this one.
-Also, AutoHotkey scripts existed before then, but were extremely rough and terrible.
+Also, AutoHotkey scripts existed before then, but were extremely rough and terrible.<br>
-May 29, 2019—Replace M65 with Scimitar Pro RGB (bigger, more comfortable, 14 extra buttons).
+May 29, 2019—Replace M65 with Scimitar Pro RGB (bigger, more comfortable, 14 extra buttons).<br>
 *//I'm sure there's more and if so I'll add them here.*

 **Explanation/Bio:**<br>